 Message:“I hope you’re doing well!
 My name is [Name], and I am a fourth-year student at [University].
 I attended your Break Into Tech: Land Your First Role event and found your insights incredibly valuable.
 Your background in tech and deep understanding of breaking into the industry really resonated with me. [more text] Would you be open to a quick chat?
 I’d greatly appreciate any advice you have!
 Looking forward to staying in touch!”

-My Response: I generally don’t do phone chats with people I don't know well unless there's a strong reason, and I added, “I work in product management—are you referring to opportunities at Google?
+My Response: I generally don’t do phone chats with people I don’t know well unless there’s a strong reason.
+I replied: “I work in product management.
+Are you referring to opportunities at Google?
 You can check the website for open roles and let me know if you find something that seems like a good fit.”

 Why It Didn’t Work: